vasatryan/Client-Server-Socket/README.md

 ## Features

-- Allows clients to connect to the server and send shell commands.
+- Allows clients to connect to the server and when a client writes 'run shell', the client can run shell commands.
 - Server executes received shell commands and sends back the output to clients.
-- Supports handling multiple clients using threads.
 - Provides a basic command-line interface for the client to interact with the server.

 ## Requirements

 - Compiler version GNU gcc11+
-- OS version MacOs Ventura 13.2 and Linux Ubuntu 22.04

 ## Prerequisites